abcnews/covid19-data-import-function/README.md

 ## Data URLs

-Combined data files have become too large and will soon be depricated.
+Combined data files have become too large and will soon be deprecated.

 Please use this lookup file and fetch individual place data separately from now on.